Ban'ei: Overview

 The ban'ei course consists of a 200 m dirt track with lanes separated by ropes laid in the sand.
 This creates ten lanes, each incorporating a starting gate and two hill-shaped obstacles.
 The second and steeper obstacle is called the Ban'ei Point.
 Horses haul sleds across this track, with the weight of each sled ranging from 450 kg to 1 ton, as seen in the Ban'ei Kinen event.

 Jockeys stand and balance on the sled, using long reins as a whip and weight slabs under the feet of the jockey in place of a saddle.
 Each jockey must weigh at least 75 kg; if the jockey is underweight, slabs are added to meet the smallest weight.
 Horses are often deliberately stopped after the first obstacle, and given a chance to rest before being ushered to climb the second.
-A horse has not finished until the entire sled is behind finish line.
+A horse has not finished until the entire sled has crossed the finish line.

 After the race completes, racehorses are freed from the sleds and led to the back yard, while the sleds are returned to the starting gate with the aid of a trolley.
 The amount of weight a horse must pull is determined by several factors, with younger horses and mares pulling less than older horses and stallions.
 A horse's group and rating—which further determines the required weight—depends upon the amount of money the horse has previously earned.
 Horses compete in groups labeled 1–26, and groups are rated with Open, A1, A2, B1, B2, B3, B4, C1, C2 or D (in order of decreasing winnings).
-This is like system used in Japanese thoroughbred racing.
+This is like the system used in Japanese thoroughbred racing.
 The weight allowance of jockeys is either 10 or 20 kg, based on the number of wins.

 Because ban'ei racing is about strength and not speed, the winning time of major races is often slower than lower-class races, where even a small overtime can have a horse disqualified.
 With suitable ground conditions, horses pulling lightly loaded sleds can clock speeds under 50 seconds.
 The condition of the track is described using measured-moisture percentage.
 The track is repaired manually during or between races.
 Watering is used to prevent excess dust from irritating horses and people.
 Heating systems allow racing during the winter months.